clonex10100/hoon-rss/README.md

 # hoon-rss
 An app for urbit.
-Watches rss feeds and posts the links to a link collection
+Watches rss feeds and posts the links to a local link collection

 # Install
 Clone the repo.
 Make sure your urbit is mounted.
 You probably should install it on a moon or fake urbit.
 Copy the files into your urbit's home, then run these commands: